 Wrapping It Up

-How far should LED grow lights be from plants, will depend on several things, including the wattage, the plants you are growing and even the season.
-Setting them too far harms your harvest while pushing them too close will burn your plants or inhibit the growth.
+How far should artificial grow lights be from plants will depend on several things, including the wattage, the plants you are growing, and even the season.
+Setting them too far harms your harvest while pushing them too close will burn your plants or inhibit their growth.
 Therefore, work hard and get your LED to grow lights for seedlings set up correctly for a fruitful garden.